niekraaijmakers/layout-wcm-pages/README.md

 Layout items such as menu entries are not tied to the existing content as these are decoupled.
 You can reference any header / footer from anywhere.

+### Leverage the template designer
+With the newly released template designer, and a parsys in the header / footer, you can create specific header and footer templates for your authors to use, allowing you to narrow down what can be done in a header or footer without deploying code.

 ### Flexibility for developers
 Developers can easily create a new menu entry without affecting existing code.
 Just create a new menu entry template with its own render logic.
 This makes the solution also very scale-able code-wise.
 The solution is very plug-gable and can be easily extended to fit new requirements.